Investing in a solar farm could mean a huge cha-ching

 The EIA states that most community solar farms have a max capacity of two MW, which yields a profit of anywhere from $40,000 to $120,000 annually.
 These earnings are shared equally between the homeowners invested in the solar farm.

-Leased solar farms usually have higher costs to rent the solar energy, and you also don’t benefit from paying off the solar farm in the long run.
+Leased solar farms usually have higher costs to rent solar energy, and you also don’t benefit from paying off the solar farm in the long run.
 This means your ROI is lower than it would be through ownership, which falls in the middle of the ROI range.
 However, if you’re planning on moving, are a renter who can’t install solar panels, or are a homeowner who lacks space or sun exposure, this may be more financially beneficial overall.

-Some community solar farms have a max capacity offewer than 100 kilowatts (kW).
-These microgrids are small but a step up from a rooftop solar panel system; if there is a power outage, microgrids work independently of the grid.
+Some community solar farms have a max capacity of fewer than 100 kilowatts (kW).
+These microgrids are small but a step up from a rooftop solar panel system.
+If there is a power outage, microgrids work independently of the grid.
 As the smallest option, microgrids fall on the lower end of the ROI range.

 Many solar power systems depend on the grid in some way, and you might see a nice ROI for a rooftop system that sells excess energy to the grid (also called grid-tied systems), but in case of a natural disaster or other emergencies, traditional solar panels won’t do the job.